SBGlab/Bacteria_Heterogeneity_methylation/Methylation_positions/BSeq/README.md

 - [SRR15242569](https://www.ncbi.nlm.nih.gov/sra/SRX11548398[accn]): clone 2, ABBS primers (NNNNNSuperG)

 Reference genome: [NC_000913.3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3)

-# Partial 5mC call from clones 1 and 2

-A CX_report was extracted with bismak_methylation_extractor.
-The selection criteria for cytosine positions was a percentaje of methylation between 25 and 75, both included, and a coverage equal or above 25 found in both sample preparations.
+Mapping and 5mC methylation call was done with bismark utility.
+From the CX_report the selection criteria for cytosine positions was a percentaje of methylation between 25 and 75, both included, and a coverage equal or above 25 found in all sample preparations.
+The intersection analysis was performed with bedtools intersect.
 All the hits were found in a **CHG context**.